 Upon successful completion of this course, students will be able to:

-• Outline eligibility for a health care plan, explain premium assistance, and list criteria for dependant eligibility.
+- Outline eligibility for a health care plan, explain premium assistance, and list criteria for dependent eligibility.

 Introduction and Eligibility

 Concepts of Health Care Billing, rules and regulations associated with Medical billing, restrictions on doctors, eligibility and applying for Provincial Health Care coverage, Health Cards and proof of Eligibility, confidentiality of health information and records, billing options, procedure for physician registration and the registration number, Schedule of Benefits, submission dates and payment dates, and an introduction of the Medical Billing Software Program.